IgorFedorchuk/iptv-player/README.md

 iPhone/iPad

 # Install via Swift Package Manager
-You can use Swift Package Manager to add vlc-player to your Xcode project.
+You can use Swift Package Manager to add iptv-player to your Xcode project.
 Select File » Add Packages Dependencies... and enter the repository URL https://github.com/IgorFedorchuk/iptv-player.git into the search bar (top right).
 Set the Dependency Rule to Up to next major, and the version number to 2.0.0 < 3.0.0.

 # Features
 - picture in picture mode